ebenp/cnames/README.md

 cnames generates a namedtuple for pandas dataframe columns.
-When added to the pandas DataFrame class through monkey patching column names can obtained through tab completion in interactive mode.
+When added to the pandas DataFrame class through monkey patching column names can be obtained through tab completion in interactive mode.

 ## Getting Started